volkamerlab/KinFragLib/notebooks/kinfraglib/README.md

 ### `4_2_combinatorial_library_properties.ipynb`

-In this notebook, we want to analyze properties of the combinatorial library, such as the ligand size and Lipinski's rule of five criteria.
+In this notebook, we want to analyze the properties of the combinatorial library, such as the ligand size and Lipinski's rule of five criteria.

 ### `4_3_combinatorial_library_comparison_klifs.ipynb`

-In this notebook, we want to compare the combinatorial library to the original KLIFS ligands, i.e. the ligands from which the fragment library originates from.
+In this notebook, we want to compare the combinatorial library to the original KLIFS ligands, i.e. the ligands from which the fragment library originates.
 We consider exact and substructure matches.

 ### `4_4_combinatorial_library_comparison_chembl.ipynb`

 In this notebook, we want to compare the combinatorial library to the ChEMBL 33 dataset in order to find exact matches and the most similar ChEMBL molecule per recombined ligand.

 ### `4_5_combinatorial_library_consrtuct_ligand.ipynb`
-In this notebook, we showcase how the molecules described via fragment and bond indices the combinatorial library can be build into `rdkit` molecule objects.
+In this notebook, we showcase how the molecules described via fragment and bond indices from the combinatorial library can be built into `rdkit` molecule objects.